jordandouglas/ORC/README.md

 ![](figs/fig5.png)

-8. File -> Save As and run the .xml file using BEAST2 as per usual
+8. File -> Save As and run the .xml file using BEAST 2 as per usual